Welcome to PRA’s source for all RACE Act-related information.

 Our team is here to help you navigate this historic transition in our industry.

 What is the RACE Act?

-The Research to Accelerate Cures and Equity (RACE) for Children Act becomes effective on August 18, 2020 and will impact all cancer drug development.
+The Research to Accelerate Cures and Equity (RACE) for Children Act went into effect on August 18, 2020 and impacts all cancer drug development.

-Any new drug application (NDA) or biologics license application (BLA) submitted on or after August 18, 2020 for a new active ingredient must have an agreed initial pediatric study plan before submission.
+Any new drug application (NDA) or biologics license application (BLA) for a new active ingredient must have an agreed initial pediatric study plan before submission.

-Put simply, it will be standard practice for drug companies to develop their drugs for children with cancer.
+Put simply, it is now standard practice for drug companies to develop their drugs for children with cancer.
 As a result, pediatric oncologists will have more precision medicine clinical trial options to offer young cancer patients and their families.
 These types of trials are expected to put more pediatric oncology drugs in the pipeline, ultimately offering improved therapeutic outcomes and decreased long-term side effects.